sragsree/Multi-Level-Imperceptible-Encryption-Algorithm/README.md

 # Multi-Level Imperceptible Encryption Algorithm

-A MATLAB based project that includes a comparative study of the existig encryption algorithms namely
+A MATLAB based project that includes a comparative study of the existing encryption algorithms namely

   - Least Significant Bit coding.
   - Parity coding.